imagineeeinc/amethyst-railway-deploy/README.md

 # amethyst-railway-deploy
-A repo to deploy amethyst bot
+A repo to help deploy amethyst bot quickly.